Xerox Star: User interface

-The key philosophy of the user interface was to mimic the office paradigm as much as possible in order to make it intuitive for users.
-The concept of what you see is what you get (WYSIWYG) was considered paramount.
-Text would be displayed as black on a white background, just like paper, and the printer would replicate the screen using Interpress, a page description language developed at PARC.
+The key philosophy of the user interface is to mimic the office paradigm as much as possible to make it intuitive for users.
+The concept of "what you see is what you get" (WYSIWYG) was considered paramount.
+Text is displayed as black on a white background, just like paper, and the printer replicates the screen using Interpress, a page description language developed at PARC.

-One of the main designers of the Star, Dr. David Canfield Smith, invented the concept of computer icons and the desktop metaphor, in which the user would see a desktop that contained documents and folders, with different icons representing different types of documents.
-Clicking any icon would open a window.
-Users would not start programs first (e.g., a text editor, graphics program or spreadsheet software), they would simply open the file and the appropriate application would appear.
+One of the main designers of the Star, Dr. David Canfield Smith, invented the concept of computer icons and the desktop metaphor, in which the user sees a desktop containing documents and folders, with different icons representing different types of documents.
+Clicking any icon opens a window.
+Users do not start programs first (such as a text editor, graphics program, or spreadsheet software), but simply open the file and the appropriate application appears.

-The Star user interface was based on the concept of objects.
-For example, a word processing document would hold page objects, paragraph objects, sentence objects, word objects, and character objects.
-The user could select objects by clicking on them with the mouse, and press dedicated special keys on the keyboard to invoke standard object functions (open, delete, copy, move) in a uniform way.
-There was also a "Show Properties" key used to display settings, called property sheets, for the particular object (e.g., font size for a character object).
-These general conventions greatly simplified the menu structure of all the programs.
+The Star user interface is based on the concept of objects.
+For example, a word processing document holds page objects, paragraph objects, sentence objects, word objects, and character objects.
+The user selects objects by clicking on them with the mouse, and press dedicated special keys on the keyboard to invoke standard object functions (open, delete, copy, move) in a uniform way.
+There was also a "Show Properties" key used to display settings, called property sheets, for the particular object (such as font size for a character object).
+These general conventions greatly simplify the menu structure of all the programs.

 Object integration was designed into the system from the start.
-For example, a chart object created in the graphing module could be inserted into any type of document.
-This type of ability eventually became available as part of the operating system on the Apple Lisa and was featured in Mac OS System 7 as Publish and Subscribe.
+For example, a chart object created in the graphing module can be inserted into any type of document.
+Eventually, Apple delivered this ability in the Lisa operating system, and on Macintosh as Publish and Subscribe.
 It became available on Microsoft Windows with the introduction of Object Linking and Embedding (OLE) in 1990.
-This approach was also later used on the OpenDoc software platform in the mid-to-late 1990s, and in the AppleWorks (originally ClarisWorks) package available for the Apple Mac (1991) and Microsoft Windows (1993).
+This approach was later used on the OpenDoc software platform in the late 1990s, and in the AppleWorks (originally ClarisWorks) package for the Macintosh in 1991 and Windows in 1993.